Menu

 SIGN IN

-Black and white photo of a person in traditional clothing standing by rock walls near stone steps leading to a gated entrance.
+Black and white photo of a man in North African clothing standing by rock walls near stone steps leading to a gated entrance.

 A stairway in Tutankhamun’s tomb, c.1925.
 Photo Hulton Archive/Getty